-The contract resulting from this RFP will not exceed five (5) years.
+The contract resulting from this RFP will have an initial term of two (2) years, with three (3) one-year renewals, and shall not exceed five (5) years.
 Annual renewal will be contingent upon the University's satisfaction with the services performed.